You are here

 "One can go to school to be a doctor or an engineer, but there's no major for producing musicals in Rwanda.
 The path to career satisfaction is not always straight and predictable It can take unexpected turns before you find the thing that gives you meaning.
 Seize your opportunities, explore your options, and learn what you can.
 And when in doubt, consider that Joy Behar taught high school, Andrea Bocelli was a defense attorney, and Julia Child spied for the government before she cooked on TV.
 Not even our enviable doctors lead lives of certainty.
 Just ask Charles Darwin."
 Anastasia Uglova '05

-- Sign up for a workshop on exploring majors and careers
+- Signing up for a workshop on exploring majors and careers

-- Explore your options through our externship and FRESH programs
+- Exploring your options through our externship and Alumni Connections programs

 - Follow your interests through courses, clubs or volunteer work

-- First semester sophomore year: Connect with a Career Development counselor and participate in a career-exploration event.
+- First semester sophomore year: Reconnect with a Career Development counselor and participate in a career-exploration event.